Applications

 The data that your company's software services provide can offer much more insight than what you can access on their internal dashboards.

-Supported integrations
+Supported connectors

 Sync overview

 - Connect to service using OAuth if available.
 OAuth or Open Authorization lets you connect with Fivetran by directly logging into the application you're connecting with.
 It grants us restricted access to your account, and protects your sensitive information.
-We use it for all APIs that support it.
+We use OAuth for all APIs that support it.

 Schema information